seamapi/python/README.rst

 - Polls the action attempt up to the `timeout` at the `polling_interval` (both in seconds).
 - Resolves with a fresh copy of the successful action attempt.
-- Raises an exception if the action attempt is unsuccessful.
+- Raises a `SeamActionAttemptFailedError` if the action attempt is unsuccessful.
-- Raises an exception if the action attempt is still pending when the `timeout` is reached.
+- Raises a `SeamActionAttemptTimeoutError` if the action attempt is still pending when the `timeout` is reached.
+- Both errors expose an `action_attempt` property.

 .. code-block:: python